ianberg-volpe/GMNSpy/spec/md/signal_detector.md

 spec/signal_detector.schema.json
 ```

-A signal detector is associated with a phase and a group of lanes.
+A signal detector is associated with a controller, a phase and a group of lanes.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                  |